-- Empty your bladder frequently throughout the day – You may have to explain to your boss that you will be needing more frequent bathroom breaks.
+- Empty your bladder frequently throughout the day – You may have to explain to your boss that you will need more frequent bathroom breaks.

 - Wear a sanitary pad – Sometimes, nature calls before you can run out the door.
 Be prepared in case you can’t make it to the restroom in time.
 Carry an extra one in your purse as well just in case.

 - Tell your doctor – Frequent urination may also be the result of an infection.
 If the problem increases, be sure to talk to your care provider.

 When veins become weakened and enlarged because they’ve had to work harder to circulate the blood, those are called varicose veins.
 Heredity also plays a part in their development.
 Pregnant women will often develop them in their legs and, less often, in their genital area.
 The good thing is you can expect them to fade a good amount after birth.
 While you are pregnant, however, there are efforts you can make to reduce the threat, such as:

-- Move around often – Walking and exercising provide the best protection against varicose veins.
+- Move around often – Walking and exercising provides the best protection against varicose veins.
 Elevate your legs when you’re sitting to hurry the return of blood from your legs.

 - Wear support hose – Especially if you stand for long periods, wear elastic support stockings or maternity pantyhose, which you should put on while lying on your back.
 Also, avoid tight clothing.

 - Don’t cross your legs for long periods of time.